kazukd/NppTidy2-x64/README.md

 I was looking for plugins or other editors.
 I found the 'Tidy2' plugin, but that is for the 32bit version.
 I could not use it for Notepad++ latest version.
 I was searching the 64bit of 'Tidy2'.
 However, I couldn't, and I noticed other people are looking for the same things.
 I tried to convert the plugin due to my needs and my curiosity, even if I don't know C++.
 I enjoyed this project though result was not perfect.
 I hope that my work will help you.

-## Donation (Please support for me)
+## Donation (Please support me)
-I am a student, almost finish the first year,  but I have to earn for tution fee or cost of living for next year because I don't have enough finance for studying.
+I am a student, almost finishing the first year,  but I have to earn a tuition fee or cost of living for next year because I don't have enough finance for studying.
+The tuition fee is $24,000 per year, and I need a bank statement which is $20,000 for evidence for the government.
 I always work weekends up to 20 hours (my visa status allows only 20 hours /week).
-Also, my laptop computre is old which I bought it in 2012, nine years ago, so sometimes freezing.
-I want to more focus to study and my own projects.
-If you like my projects, please suppourts for me.
+Also, my laptop computer is old which I bought it in 2012, nine years ago, so sometimes freezing.
+I want to more focus on study and my projects.
+If you like my projects, please support me.

 [Donation](https://paypal.me/kazukd)